dwyl/javascript-todo-list-tutorial/README.md

 This may "waste" a few CPU cycles computing the count but that's "OK"!
-Even on an _ancient_ Android device this will only take a millisecond to compute and will not "slow down" the app or affect UX.
+Even on an _ancient_ Android device this will only take a millisecond to compute and won't "slow down" the app or affect UX.

 #### `model` _Test_